abrahim-k/stack_overflow_data/README.md

 ![high influence developers heatmap](images/some_heatmap.png)

-And this is the conclusion we reachead finally:
+And this is the conclusion we have reachead finally:

 Firstly, we know that vast majority of both groups of developers work **full-time**; second comes self-employed developers and part-time employees do not have much saying when it comes to purchasing new technologies.
 Moreover, the vast majority of developers fall into one of three categories: full-stack developers, back-end developers, or front-end developers.
 Among those with a high influence, **full-stack developers** are more prevalent, while among those with some influence, the majority are **back-end developers**.
 The majority of those with high influence have **eight years** of professional experience, while those with some influence typically have **five years**.
 Additionally, the majority of developers in both groups hold a **bachelor's degree**, followed by those with a master's degree.
 Individuals with higher degrees such as a Ph.D. are less common among the developers in our study.
 Regarding the age of developers, most fall within **the 25-34 age range**, with the 35-44 age group ranking second.